originphp/website/source/docs/getting-started.md

 Download and install [Composer](https://getcomposer.org/doc/00-intro.md), then run the following command to create a new project

+> If you run into any issues with Composer make sure you have the most recent version installed.

 ```linux
 $ composer create-project originphp/app <folder>
 ```